LLNL/Silo/docs/Chapter2-Section1.md

   The `DBPutQuadmesh` function accepts pointers to the coordinate arrays and is responsible for writing the mesh into a quad-mesh object in the Silo file.

   A Silo quad-mesh object contains all necessary information for describing a mesh.
   This includes the coordinate arrays, the rank of the mesh (1,2,3,...) and the type (collinear or non-collinear).
-In addition, other information is useful and is therefore optionally included (row-major indicator, time and cycle of mesh, offsets to 'real' zones, plus coordinate system type.
-  )
+  In addition, other information is useful and is therefore optionally included (row-major indicator, time and cycle of mesh, offsets to 'real' zones, plus coordinate system type.)

-  Typically, the number of geometric dimensions (e. g. size of coordinate tuple) and topological dimensions (e. g. dimension of elements shapes the mesh) agree.
+  Typically, the number of geometric dimensions (e.g. size of coordinate tuple) and topological dimensions (e.g. dimension of elements shapes the mesh) agree.
   For example, this function is typically used to define a 3D arrangement of hexahedra or a 2D arrangement of quadrilaterals.
   However, this function can also be used to define a surface of quadrilaterals embedded in 3-space or a path of line segments embedded in 2- or 3-space.
   In these less common cases, the topological dimension is lower than the geometric dimension.